Hope you guys had a great holiday!

 Pictured above isthe host of Closing Bell,Maria Bartiromo, which is on CNBC and covers the last hour of trading in the US stock markets (via Wiki).
 I was tagged in October by Booz Allen to shoot her while she spoke during a luncheon for the Fairfax Chamber of Commerce.
 I didn’t get a chance to talk to her since the event moved along at a brisk pace, but she seemed like a very cool person and took the time to engage everyone who approached her.

 I really enjoy shooting these type of events.
 They are usually straightforward, and I only make minor adjustments on maybe two or three settings the whole time.
-The biggest challenge is wrangling people for group photos and staying one step ahead of the action to better predict how I am going to set myself up for the next shot.
+The biggest challenge is wrangling people from photo to art groups and staying one step ahead of the action to better predict how I am going to set myself up for the next shot.

 The best way to ensure a great product is REAL simple:get there early!
 I usually arrive about an hour ahead of time to speak with whoever hired me and scout out the venue.
 I try to get as many details about the event that may not be obvious and pick my client’s brain to get a idea of what their expectations are for the images.
 After about 15 minutes of chatting, I grab my light meter and start taking readings of where I predict my subjects will end up.
 At this point I decide if I will set up an off-camera flash or maybe a studio strobe.
 I’ll also judge from the saturation of the lights whether or not I am going to have to gel my strobes.